guilhemmarchand/dhl-resubmission-docs/docs/configuration_mq.rst

 MQ configuration
 ----------------

-**The configuration of the MQ resubmission can be summarized as following:**
+**The configuration of the MQ resubmission can be summarised as following:**

 - The Queue managers are created on the Heavy Forwarder consumer nodes as part of an account configuration
 - The account is then referenced as the target when submitting messages to be submitted through MQ